JairParra/Kaggle_Reddit_Multiclass_Classification/README.md

 - Meeting today (Wed, Oct 2 on MyCourses) at Burnside Basement, 5:30pm
 - Learn how to use: nltk, spacy, gensim, sci-kit learn functions and pipeline, etc.

+## TASKS:
+- Workload division; please update accordingly.

+### Jair:
+- Finish uploadin the nltk/spacy tutorials and setting up.
+- Naive Bayes implementatio (compatible with sklearn).

+## Ashray:
+- Get to know how to use nltk, spacy, re
+- Figure out how to apply the preprocessing steps
+- If there are any other cleaning steps, feel free to apply them and document them (what does it do, why this cleaning step)
+- Implement a function with parameters for the cleaning

+## Hamza:
+- Get to know how to use nltk, spacy, re
+- Figure out how to apply the preprocessing steps
+- If there are any other cleaning steps, feel free to apply them and document them (what does it do, why this cleaning step)
+- Implement a function with parameters for the cleaning

 ## Our paper:
 - https://www.overleaf.com/6192466927dckyydkjvmct